edmondsylar/hovita/README.md

 # Unveiled
-This is a proposed change in the name of our site.
+This is a proposed change in the name of suubitech proposed site design for the company.